--The Door Campaign successfully completed a community mural to raise awareness of The Door Campaign in the community.
-Partnering with students, local muralist Ryan Lammie created the colorful mural in Pittsburgh’s Northview Heights neighborhood.
+-The Door Campaign successfully completed a community mural to raise awareness of TDC in the community.
+Partnering with students, local muralist Ryan Lammie created a colorful mural in Pittsburgh’s Northview Heights neighborhood.

--The organization worked with an Emmy Award–winning producer to create a short video documenting The Door Campaign and highlighting the broader benefits of STEM education and aquaponics within communities.
+-The organization worked with an Emmy Award–winning producer to create a short video documenting The Door Campaign and highlighting the broad benefits of STEM education and aquaponics within communities.

--The Door Campaign hosted a successful fundraiser that featured cooking demonstrations from local chefs, some of them working with basil grown through aquaponics, along with food trucks, live music, and an art auction.
+-The Door Campaign hosted several successful fundraisers that featured cooking demonstrations from local chefs, some of them working with basil grown through aquaponics, along with food trucks, live music, and an art auction.